hyperledger-archives/fabric-sdk-rest/README.md

 The port for the SDK REST server to listen on can be specified with the `-p` option.
-HTTP Basic authentication is provided using [Passport][] as standard, with a default username and password combination of `chris:secret`.
+HTTP Basic authentication is provided using [Passport][] as standard, with a default username and password combination of `alice:secret`.
 This should be passed on all URL invocations.